emissary-ingress/emissary/docs/latest/howtos/basic-auth.md

 # Authentication

-Ambassador Edge Stack can authenticate incoming requests before routing them to a backing service.
-In this tutorial, we'll configure Ambassador Edge Stack to use an external third party authentication service.
+Ambassador can authenticate incoming requests before routing them to a backing service.
+In this tutorial, we'll configure Ambassador to use an external third party authentication service.
+Note that if you're using the Ambassador Edge Stack, the [`External` filter](../topics/using/filters) is a more powerful way to manage authentication.

 ## Before You Get Started

-This tutorial assumes you have already followed the Ambassador Edge Stack [Installation](../install) guide.
+This tutorial assumes you have already followed the Ambassador Edge Stack [Installation](../topics/install) guide.
 If you haven't done that already, you should do that now.

 Once complete, you'll have a Kubernetes cluster running Ambassador Edge Stack.
 Let's walk through adding authentication to this setup.